blechd/DefinitelyAHuman/README.md

-A discord bot used in a server with friends
+A discord bot made with discord.js for a server with friends